telerik-boneyard/platform-friends-web/README.md

 By default the Friends Sample is configured to use HTTP.
 In case you wish to switch to HTTPS please update the appSettings.everlive.scheme setting in the **/scripts/app/settings.js** file to "https".

 ## Running the sample app
-Once the app is configured as described in the previous section, you can run it either on a real device or in the {{TelerikAppBuilder}} simulator.
+Once the app is configured as described in the previous section, you can run it on some web server.
+(IIS, Apache and etc.)

-> Make sure the emulator or the device you use have working Internet connection when running the sample.
-Internet connection is necessary in order to connect to the cloud.